dojot/docs/source/security/mqtt-tls.rst

 Debugging
 =========

-TLS error might be not so verbose as other problems.
+TLS errors might be not so verbose as other problems.
 If an error occurrs, the user might not know what went wrong because no component indicates any problem.
 In this section there are some tips, frequent problems and debugging tools to find out what's happening.